justinaray/tech-notes/aws/aws-cli.md

 ```

 ## Credentials
-Configure your defaults in ~/.aws/credentials
+Configure your defaults in ~/.aws/credentials.

-You can also automatically generate this file with `aws configure`
+[Note:] You can also automatically generate this file with `aws configure`

 ```
 [default]